longjos/generals-and-assassins/README.rst

     + Players who are not the attacker or defender may assist either side with one General or Soldier from their hand, adding it to the total AP or DP, depending on which side they are assisting.
     + As an incentive to assist them, the attacker and defender may offer other players Lands they have played in exchange for their help.
     + If Land is exchanged, transfer Land cards to the assisting players before the attack is resolved.
-If the defender transfers Land to another player, he does not receive the 2 DP bonus for that land.
+If the defender transfers Land to another player, he does not receive the 2 DP bonus for that Land.

   - Resolution